readdle/jet-blaze/website/docs/Smart Component/01-overview.md

 ---
 # Smart Components Overview

-Smart Components in the Jet-Blaze framework are built on the principles of the Model-View-Controller (MVC) pattern.
-A Smart Component combines a Controller (responsible for managing state and logic) and a View (a React component that renders the UI).
+Smart Components in the Jet-Blaze framework utilize the Model-View-Controller (MVC) pattern to organize the application architecture effectively.
+A Smart Component combines a Controller (responsible for managing state and logic) and a View (a stateless functional React component that renders the UI).

-The Controller is the core of the Smart Component, acting as a state machine that defines input and output stream compositions.
-The View displays the state of the Controller and triggers events for further processing.

-A Higher-Order Component (HOC), created using the `connect` function, integrates the Controller and View, providing a unified, reusable component.
+The Controller is the core of the Smart Component, functioning as a state machine that defines the composition of input streams and produces output streams.
+The View displays the state provided by the Controller and triggers events for processing.
+Both elements are connected using the `connect` function, which creates a Higher-Order Component (HOC) that integrates the Controller and View, resulting in a unified, reusable component.

 **Key Highlights:**

-- **CLI Tooling:** Utilize the CLI to generate a Smart Component folder structure, including Controller, View, DI container key, and unit test setup.
+- **CLI Tooling:** The CLI generates a Smart Component's folder structure, including Controller, View, DI container key, and unit test setup.
-- **MVC Pattern:** Controllers handle application logic and interact with the View through clearly defined interfaces.
+- **MVC Pattern:** Controllers manage application logic and provide data to Views via clearly defined interfaces.
-- **Streams-Based Architecture:** Controllers manage RxJS streams, ensuring clean data flow between components.
+- **Streams-Based Architecture:** Controllers manage RxJS streams to ensure a clean data flow between components.

-In the following sections, you'll find guides on creating Smart Components, configuring their View and Controller, managing side effects, and testing them effectively.
+In subsequent sections, you'll find guides on creating Smart Components, configuring their View and Controller, managing side effects, and testing them effectively.